bkuehlhorn/discoResponseManager/README.md

   - Show Failure response files
 - Show Failure response files with no value highlighting.
 - Double click on row heading to update values in all shown response files from `success`
-- Double click on cell to update value as one of other values or end new value
-- Doucle click on column header to open file in editor (configurable)

 ### Who do I talk to? ###